Again, armed herdsmen kill five in Benue community

 By Peter Duru, Makurdi

-At least five persons have been reportedly killed in a fresh attack on Tse Alashi Kaambe communty in Guma Local Government Area, LGA, of Benue state by suspected armed herdsmen.
+No fewer than five persons have been reportedly killed in a fresh attack on Tse Alashi Kaambe community in Guma Local Government Area, LGA, of Benue state by suspected armed herdsmen.

-He said: “The Fulani herdsmen stormed Tse Alashi, Kaambe communty this (Friday) afternoon around 1pm when the people were in their farms and their petty business places, and butchered their victims like animals without any provocation.
+According to the source, “the Fulani herdsmen stormed Tse Alashi, Kaambe community this (Friday) afternoon around 1pm when the people were in their farms and their petty business places, and butchered their victims like animals without any provocation.

-“They killed three people who were working on their farms and also moved to where some people were moulding burnt bricks and killed two others after which they retreated.

 Confirming the development, Chairman of Guma LGA, Mr. Caleb Aba said, “the incident happened around 1pm today (Friday) afternoon.
 Armed Fulani herders invaded a community called Tse Alashi and killed three people who were working on their farm.